code-423n4/2023-07-tapioca-findings/data/Sathish9098-G.md

 https://github.com/Tapioca-DAO/tapioca-bar-audit/blob/2286f80f928f41c8bc189d0657d74ba83286c668/contracts/markets/singularity/Singularity.sol#L92-L104

 If any revert after storage write this cost more volume of gas .
-So the conditions should be checked first the values should be write in storage variables.
+So the conditions should be checked first then the values should be write in storage variables.

 ```diff